maxmilton/microdoc/docs/advanced/development.md

 # Development

-This page contains instructions for developing microdoc itself or your own microdoc plugins.
+This page contains instructions for working on microdoc itself or [developing your own microdoc plugins](#plugin-development).

 > **Note:** We use `pnpm` for package management.
 It's similar to `npm` and `yarn` which you're likely already familiar with.
 For installation instructions see <https://pnpm.io/installation>.